LASIK Laser Vision Correction

 - Patients usually have a dramatic decrease in the need for glasses after surgery, with many not needing glasses or contacts at all.

-There isn’t any pain with LASIK procedures.
-First, we give you medication to help you relax.
-Then, when you’re in the chair for the procedure, we place numbing drops into your eyes.
-These keep you from feeling anything in the few minutes of the procedure.
+There isn’t any pain with LASIK surgery.
+First, we will give you medication to help you relax.
+Then, when you’re in the chair for the procedure, we will place numbing drops into your eyes.
+These drops keep you from feeling anything in a few minutes of the procedure.